Welcome screen¶

 8SCREEN_HEIGHT = 800

-Then change the window_name value:
+Then update the window_name value:

 15# - Set the Window display name - #